Ghazala Javed, popular Pashto singer killed in 2012 by her ex-husband

 The 2012 murder of Ghazala Javed highlights how certain women are in South Asia are caught in the deadly rift between new state regulations and fundamentalist agendas, both implications from colonialism.
 The media propagates the vulnerability of South Asian women as a cultural problem, yet media representations ignore historical and socio-economic aspects that have made the conditions for violence against women to occur.
 Without historical analysis, then Ghazala Javed’s murder will be considered just another ‘honor killing’ that’s typical of South Asian/Islamic cultures.
 When the problematic notion of ‘honor killing’ is accepted, then it takes away from the fact that European colonialism and it’s legacy caused social disruption to such an extent that it played a defining role in establishing the conditions for violence against women today.
 Cultural essentialist notions on the oppression of women indirectly, as Eva Reimer notes, posits the West as a role model for better treatment of women, thereby ignoring how Western women too are subjected to oppression within the nation-state setting.
 It’s clear that Orientalist stereotypes still holds sway and continues to valourize the West as the ‘ideal’ to aspire too.
 The fact that contemporary courtesans today, seen as ‘dishonorable,’ were once the most esteemed of women in many parts of precolonial South Asia makes cultural essentialist narratives invalid.
 Therefore, it is the onset of colonial discourses that disrupted former notions of gender and lead to the problems today.
 And unfortunately, the colonial ‘legacies’ of gender are still yet to be untangled.
 Yet at least with more understanding of how gender is constructed, shaped, changed and remade, then individuals can be more accepting of those who do not fit with the current ‘ideal.’
 Perhaps Ghazala Javed would still be alive if her ex-husband and her community were aware of how notions of gender and sexuality were once embracing of women in her position, rather than see them as women ‘with no honor.’

-*Note: The term ‘Islamist’ is used to refer to fundamentalists, which is a political movement that uses the rhetoric of reviving an imagined ‘pure’ past.
+*Note: The term ‘Islamist’ is used to refer to fundamentalists, which are political movements that uses the rhetoric of reviving an imagined ‘pure’ past.
 The violent and oppressive aims of certain Islamist movements have nothing to with the religion of Islam.
 A great quote from the film Water (2005) captures fundamentalists of any kind, “Disguised as religion, it’s just about money.”

 Banerjee, Mukulika.
 The Pathan Unarmed: Opposition and Memory in the North West Frontier.
 New Delhi: Oxford University Press, 2000.